klozn/10-javascript/60-projects/parkshark/README.md

 - Each parking allocation with status **passive** needs to be transformed to an Invoice Item
     - Each of those parking allocations will then get status **invoiced**
 - An Invoice Item has
-    - A (reference to an) parking allocation
+    - A (reference to a) parking allocation
     - A calculated price
         - The price is calculated as follows:
             - `Total number of whole hours parked (rounded up) * cost per hour (defined in parking lot)`